 I embrace Intelligent Design theory as a valid scientific research paradigm that has decisively refuted Neodarwinism, which was the only conceivable naturalistic explanation for the origin of biological complexity.
 As intelligent agency is the only known source for specified information, the infusion of information by an intelligent agent outside of the system is the best explanation for biological complexity and diversity.
 Because of independent philosophical arguments for classical theism and historical arguments for the truth of Christianity, I believe that the intelligent designer was the God of the Bible.
-Even though, Intelligent Design theory is in principle compatible with universal common descent and guided evolution, I personally became more and more skeptical of common descent and rather tend towards special creation.
+Even though, Intelligent Design theory is in principle compatible with universal common descent and guided evolution, I personally became more and more skeptical of common descent and meanwhile rather tend towards special creation (preferably in the "womb" of a parental organism).
+I see no scientific reasons to dispute the age of the universe and the Earth, or the origin of the geological column.

 My rejection of unguided evolution was originally not at all motivated by religion, but by some very convincing and unrefuted scientific arguments from Intelligent Design proponents, based on population genetics (Richard Sternberg), microbiology (Michael Behe), and molecular biology (Douglas Axe).
 These arguments emphasize the waiting time for coordinated mutations, or the isolated islands of functionality in a vast search space, which strongly limit the capability of a Neodarwinian process.